Topic Space Trajectories: A case study on machine learning literature: Conclusion

 \section{Conclusion}

 In this work we introduced \emph{topic space trajectories}, a novel approach to analyze conferences and journals.
 Loosely following the notion of \emph{interpretable AI}, our focus here lay on interpretable results and reproducible methods.
-We demonstrated our approach on a set of machine learning conferences and journals and came to various interesting insights.
+Review 1.8{Overall, additionally to introducing our method, our aim was to present a deep analysis of the results achievable through it.} We therefore demonstrated our approach on a set of machine learning conferences and journals and came to various interesting insights.
 Additionally to being reasonable and fascinating by themselves, the presented results support the applicability of our approach.
 Nonetheless, we also found some limitations.
 Most of these limitations stem from the nature of high-dimensional data.
 The reduction of high-dimensional documents in a \emph{tf-idf} representation to a low-dimensional topic space representation mitigates such problems.
 However, the topic space still has a dimension that cannot be visualized in a coordinate system.
 As a consequence, we further reduced our data to a two-dimensional space through multidimensional scaling.
 In this representation we can analyze topical (dis)similarities between objects (i.e., documents or venues) in what we called \emph{topical maps} and \emph{topic densities}.
 However, we obtain dimensions that are not interpretable as topics anymore and lose information about \emph{which} topics are (dis)similar.
 We therefore found salvation in two solutions: First, plotting trajectories for only the two most interesting topics, and second, visualizations of trajectories as heat maps.
 Based on topic space trajectories, we also analyzed topical diversities of venues and their development over time.
 Last but not least, we made our discoveries plausible throughout our analysis through a comparison with historical events in research.

 Many of our approaches open room for further research.
 An interesting direction would be automated name suggestions for the topics found through NMF.
 We imagine that this could be achieved through frequent bigrams in the most relevant documents for a topic.
 Topical maps and topic densities could be extended by their development in time, i.e., by calculating them for trajectories.
 Both would benefit from methods for improved interpretability.